 Illustrated Field Guide to Shrubs and Woody Vines of Long Island by G. E. Lotowycz and B. H. Conolly

 This book focuses on the woody plants that most field guides gloss over.
-An unexpected but welcome inclusion is the sub-shrubs, and the text reflects the changing nature of our natural areas through its listing of species’ frequencies and inclusion of naturalized exotics.
-All of this is filtered through the geographic scope of Long Island.
+A welcome inclusion is the sub-shrubs, and the text reflects the changing nature of our natural areas through its listing of species’ frequencies and inclusion of naturalized exotics.

 A Guide to Wildflowers in Winter: Herbaceous Plants of Northeastern North America by Carol Levine